THE LOCAL AREA..AND BEYOND

 Yarmouth, just three miles away has a number of pubs, restaurants and cafes.

-Freshwater has two Chinese takeaways, a fish and chip shop and and Indian restaurant/take away and several coffee shops.
+Freshwater has several Asian takeaways, a fish and chip shop and several coffee shops.

-There is a fairly new attraction about a mile from Freshwater Fruit Farm, which has become very popular and is at Tapnell Farm.
+The newest Island attraction is on our doorstep, Tapnell Farm.
 It’s about a five-minute drive from us, or a half hour walk.
 If you drive it’s towards Newport and if you walk you go to the top of our field, turn left and follow the footpath.

 There is a playbarn and farm park full of animals, as well as a popular restaurant ‘The Cow.
 Co.’ with wonderful views from the upper floor and a gift shop and gallery.